Liberal Party USA: 2024 United States presidential ticket

 The party previously announced that it would not have a candidate for the 2024 United States presidential election with the Massachusetts party reporting it would run Libertarian candidates Chase-Ter Maat on their ballot line.
 However, in September 2024, Liberal Party USA formed its first presidential ticket, with ballot access in New Mexico as well as automatic write-in status in nine other states, consisting of former Nebraska Republican Party politician and pro-life conservative libertarian Laura Ebke for president, with their party chairwoman and classical liberal Trisha Butler nominated for vice president.
 Ebke and Butler received only 859 individual votes for 0.00% of the electorate.

 First national convention

 The inaugural Liberal Party National Convention was held on December 6–8, 2024, in Houston, Texas.
 Two new state affiliates, the New Hampshire Classic Liberal Party and the Montana Liberal Party, became affiliated with the party, and the party is currently working on creating 10 new state affiliates.
 Interim chair Trisha Butler was elected as the first permanent chair.

+Opposition towards the Trump Administration

+The party has presented a clear opposition to the policies and governing approach associated with the Second administration of Donald Trump, particularly in areas concerning immigration enforcement.
+Chair Trisha Butler stated on social media “The federal government is killing Americans in our streets.” in response to the Death of Alex Pretti.